 The practice has grown to such levels that firms can now pay stock exchanges to co-locate their servers on the floor, in the hopes that the shaved nanoseconds will lead to better performance on their trades.
 According to the Center for Economic and Policy Research’s Nicole Woo, traders are “literally cutting the rest of us in line” by employing these systems.
 Woo questions the merits of high-frequency trading for the purposes the stock market used to serve: Whereas capital allocations were previously made on the merits of a company’s business model, therefore rewarding business practices that benefited the wider economy, Woo says, “Now it’s these computer programmers and other traders just skimming profits off the top.”

 Regardless of whether or not the tax reduces the volume of potentially unstable trades, it will collect revenues.
 This nobody disputes.
 Some economists, however, believe that the extra money isn’t necessary, citing the current federal budget as evidence.
 “As the [Congressional Budget Office] showed [Tuesday],” said Dubay, “there’s plenty of revenue coming into Washington for Washington to spend on what it needs to be spending on.”

 In the meantime, though, schools and hospitals are closing all over the country—and supporters of the Inclusive Prosperity Act, like those who gathered in Manhattan on Tuesday, believe the bill's raised revenues could go a long way toward saving them and other struggling public services.

 Andrew Elrod is writer living in New York.
-He is a contributor and former intern at Dissent, and his work has also appeared in Labor Notes.
+He is a contributor and former intern at Dissent.
 He is from Texas.
 Follow him on Twitter at @andrewelrod or reach him at elrod.andrew [at] gmail [dot] com.